benhenshaw/rhythm/doc/final.md

 ```
 for (int sample_index = 0; sample_index < sample_count; ++sample_index)
 {
-    s16_samples[sample_index] = (f32_samples[sample_index] * 32767)
+    s16_samples[sample_index] = (u16)(f32_samples[sample_index] * 32767)
 }
 ```

 This works as sound in f32 format expresses all waveforms in the range -1.0 to +1.0; multiplying by the highest value that can be stored in a signed 16-bit integer (32,767) will produce an array of samples in the range (-32,767 to +32,767), correct for the audio format desired.
-One must be certain that their floating-point samples do not exceed the range -1.0 to +1.0 or the resulting integer values will wrap, thus it may be sensible to clamp the value after multiplying.
-After instead of before, as the type of the result of the expression is a floating-point number, and can hold any values that may exceed the desired range without wrapping.
+One must be certain that their floating-point samples do not exceed the range -1.0 to +1.0 or the resulting integer values will wrap.
+Thus it may be sensible to clamp the value, which must be done *before* casting, as the type of the result of the expression is a floating-point number, and can hold any values that may exceed the desired range without wrapping.

 *_Discuss management audio synthesis and effects._*